-- All fees and charges payable to this Council will be recovered on a monthly basis. - Failure to comply will incur a penalty charge of 10% of the outstanding amount per calendar month.
+- All fees and charges payable to this council will be recovered on a monthly basis. - Failure to comply will incur a penalty charge of 10% of the outstanding amount per calendar month.

-Families who wish to self-arrange a funeral must pay all fees and charges to the Council a minimum of 5 working days before the funeral.
+Families who wish to self-arrange a funeral must also agree to the above payment terms.